Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Aggravated Battery Constituting Child Abuse

-• In committing the battery on the child, the alleged offender knowingly or intentionally caused the child to suffer permanent disability, permanent disfigurement or great bodily harm or used a deadly weapon to commit the battery against the child
+• In committing the battery on the child, the alleged offender knowingly or intentionally caused the child to suffer permanent disability, permanent disfigurement or great bodily harm or used a deadly weapon to commit the battery against the child.

 Back to top

-Penalties For Child Abuse and Child Neglect
+Penalties For Child Abuse and Neglect Offenses

 Back to top